Force 5 Sailboat Review, Specs, and Listings

 Pros:

-• Strong class association and continued manufacturer support from Weeks Yacht Yard.
+• Extremely active, welcoming class association with reliable manufacturing and parts support from Weeks Yacht Yard.

 Cons: